Is Poco Analytics Safe?

 How Poco Analytics Compares to Industry Standards

 Nerq indexes over 6 million software tools, apps, and packages across dozens of categories.
-Among uncategorized tools, the average Trust Score is 62/100.
-Poco Analytics's score of 38.9/100 is below the category average of 62/100.
+Among general tools, the average Trust Score is 62/100.
+Poco Analytics's score of 61.5/100 is near the category average of 62/100.

 Industry benchmarks matter because they contextualize a tool's safety profile.
 A score that looks moderate in isolation may actually represent strong performance within a challenging category — or vice versa.
 Nerq's category-relative analysis helps teams make informed decisions by showing not just absolute quality, but how a tool ranks against its direct peers.